Enchantress (Marvel Comics)

 Enchantress is the common primary alias of two fictional characters appearing in American comic books published by Marvel Comics.
-The first of these is a powerful sorceress with the real name of Amora, one of Thor's greatest enemies.
-The second Enchantress is the young Sylvie Lushton, who was given great mystic powers by Loki when he created her as a tool for chaos.
+The first of these is a powerful sorceress by the name of Amora, depicted as one of Thor's greatest enemies.
+The second Enchantress is Sylvie Lushton, who was given great mystic powers by Loki when he created her as a tool for chaos.
 She models herself after the original Enchantress, Amora.

-In the Marvel Cinematic Universe / Disney+ series Loki, Sophia Di Martino portrays Sylvie, a variant of Loki inspired by both the Sylvie Lushton incarnation of the Enchantress as well as Lady Loki.
+In animation, Kari Wahlgren, Fryda Wolff, and Grey DeLisle have voiced the Enchantress in various media.
+In the Marvel Cinematic Universe (MCU), Sophia Di Martino portrays a different version of the character called Sylvie, a variant of Loki, in the Disney+ series Loki.

 Publication history

 Amora's first appearance in the Marvel Universe took place in Journey into Mystery #103 (April 1964), where she tried and failed to seduce Thor away from Jane Foster.

 The second Enchantress, Sylvie, first appeared in Dark Reign: Young Avengers #1 (July 2009), where she was confronted by the Young Avengers.